 Commercial auto insurance protects against theft, damage, and third-party liability for vehicles you own.
 It would be wise to keep track of your vehicle inventory on your business insurance policy.
-If you sell or get rid of a commercial vehicle or trailer, make sure to remove it from your policy so that you aren’t paying for coverage that you do not need.
+If you sell or get rid of a commercial vehicle or trailer, make sure to remove it from your policy.
+You don’t want to pay for coverage that you do not need.

-Additionally, your commercial auto insurance rates are not only determined by the type of vehicles on your auto schedule, but the drivers of those vehicles.
-As a business owner, you want to make sure you are checking the driving record of any new drivers you are adding to your auto policy.
+Additionally, your commercial auto insurance rates are determined by the type of vehicles AND the drivers of those vehicles.
+As a business owner, you need to check the driving record of anyone you add to your auto policy.
 A few speeding tickets or accidents can make a driver very expensive to insure and can increase your risk of filing a claim.
-If you lose or terminate an employee listed as a scheduled driver, make sure to let your insurance agent know to update your policy.
+If you lose or terminate an employee, make sure to let your insurance agent know to update your policy.